d1618033/python-redfish-utility/docs/slate/source/includes/_support.md

 ## Remote Support

 Remote support is available with supported devices as part of your warranty or contractual support agreement.
-It provides intelligent event diagnosis, and automatic, secure submission of hardware event notifications to Hewlett Packard Enterprise, which will initiate a fast and accurate resolution based on your product’s service level.
+It provides intelligent event diagnosis, and automatic, secure submission of hardware event notifications to Hewlett Packard Enterprise, which will initiate a fast and accurate resolution based on your product&apos;s service level.
 Hewlett Packard Enterprise strongly recommends that you register your device for remote support.

 For more information and device support details, go to the following website.